ltspicer/GALAXIS.electronic/README.md

 On Raspberry (Raspbian/Raspi-OS) or macOS use the Python3 variant.

-The PodSixNet, asyncore and asynchat directory is necessary for Python 3.12 or higher.
+For older Python versions than 3.12 you have to delete the **pygame** directory!

 Just copy this into the game directory (parallel to galaxis.py & data Directory).

 The update can also be initiated manually.
 To do this, simply start the updater (Linux: **./updater.sh** , Windows: **updater.bat**).